broadbridgeea-lgtm/liesl-broadbridge/_pages/about.md

   enabled: false
 ---

-I am a certified genetic counselor (CGC) and behavioral scientist specializing in translational health communication.
-My research examines how communication occurs between patients and clinicians, and how that communication can facilitate better integration of health information and, ultimately, the psychological health of patients.
+I am a board-certified genetic counselor (CGC) and behavioral scientist specializing in translational health communication.
+My research examines how patient-clinician communication can facilitate better integration of health information and, ultimately, improve the psychological health of patients.

-I am currently a Postdoctoral Research Fellow in the Division of Population Sciences at Dana-Farber Cancer Institute, supported by an NCI K00 Transition Award.
-My work combines survey data with interaction audio to understand how clinical communication affects patient-reported outcomes.
-My doctoral research provided a first-of-its-kind characterization of communication and outcomes in post-test genetic counseling for hereditary cancer risk.

 My goal is to develop evidence-based interventions that improve the quality of cancer genetic counseling, support clients' health-promoting behaviors and psychological well-being, and enhance cancer prevention efforts through high-quality research and evidence-based clinician training.